Citywide mental health contract awarded to transform support across Brighton and Hove

 As ‘lead provider’, Southdown will work collaboratively with local mental health providers, people accessing support, their families, carers and the wider health and care system (both clinical and other non-clinical services) to develop a network of integrated support incorporating existing services.

 The not-for-profit organisation will also lead on a phased transformation of support over the coming years, including the development of new services and initiatives.

-Services provided as part of Community Roots will include a ‘single point of access’ for support, mental health awareness and promotion initiatives, prevention and early help interventions, crisis prevention support and intensive support for people with a range of mental health support needs.The ‘single point of access’ will offer a phone number people can call to get advice, guidance and be linked into local support.
+Services provided as part of Community Roots will include a ‘central point of access’ for support, mental health awareness and promotion initiatives, prevention and early help interventions, crisis prevention support and intensive support for people with a range of mental health support needs.The ‘single point of access’ will offer a phone number people can call to get advice, guidance and be linked into local support.
 A dedicated website will also be available, which will include information on local services and a search function to find nearby support.

 Linda Harrington, Commissioning Manager at NHS Brighton & Hove CCG, says, “Community Roots is an excellent opportunity to transform mental health and wellbeing support in the City; building on evidence and existing good practice.
 A key objective will be to improve access to support, with the service working with partners to develop a more integrated and co-ordinated network of mental health services based on the ‘no wrong door’ principle.
-This will be supported with a ‘single point of access’ telephone number and website, which people can use to get the help they need.”
+This will be supported with a ‘central point of access’ telephone number and website, which people can use to get the help they need.”